 The practice had systems and processes for learning, quality assurance and continuous improvement.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
-Staff kept records of the results of these audits and the resulting action plans and improvements.
+We noted there was no evidence of conclusions or action plans following audits of infection prevention and control.
+The practice manager confirmed this would be addressed and rectified.